-The Company also commenced a further pre-feasibility study for Production Phase 2 contemplating the addition of a second processing line with similar capacity of 220,000 tonnes per year of Battery Grade Green and Sustainable Lithium from Production Phase 1 (once onstream in 2022), therefore potentially doubling the Project total capacity to 440,000 tonnes per year (66,000 tonnes per year of LCE) of Battery Grade Green and Sustainable Lithium.
+The Company also commenced a further pre-feasibility study for Production Phase 2 contemplating the addition of a second processing line with similar capacity of 220,000 tonnes per year of Battery Grade Green and Sustainable Lithium from Production Phase 1 (once onstream in 2023), therefore potentially doubling the Project total capacity to 440,000 tonnes per year (66,000 tonnes per year of LCE) of Battery Grade Green and Sustainable Lithium.
 Production Phase 2 is expected to benefit from economies of scale by utilizing most of the Production Plant infrastructure established for Production Phase 1.

-This approach is the result of a thorough review of the Company's strategic priorities in light of the significant change in lithium market conditions and aims to significantly increase both the scale of the Project and its commercial and market importance on three fronts: future production, scale of mineral resources and of mineral reserves, all the while maintaining its battery grade green lithium products and the Company's strategic leadership in environmental, social and governance ("ESG") in the lithium supply chain.
+This approach is the result of a thorough review of the Company's strategic priorities in light of the significant change in lithium market conditions and aims to significantly increase both the scale of the Project and its commercial and market importance on three fronts: future production, scale of mineral resources and of mineral reserves, all the while maintaining Battery Grade Green and Sustainable Lithium products and the Company's strategic leadership in environmental, social and governance ("ESG") in the lithium supply chain.

-The Company is accelerating its site exploration activities for the Project with the goal of increasing the Project mine life or potentially increasing production at expanded production levels in Production Phase 2, if warranted after completing the ongoing pre-feasibility study (and definitive feasibility study) or a third production expansion phase ("Production Phase 3") if warranted following completion of further feasibility study.
+The Company is accelerating its site exploration activities for the Project with the goal of increasing the Project mine life or potentially increasing production by either expanding production levels in Production Phase 2, if warranted after completing the ongoing pre-feasibility study (and feasibility study) or studying the potential of a third production expansion phase ("Production Phase 3").

-The Production Plant has a lithium processing design that includes dense media separation ("DMS") technology which does not utilize hazardous chemicals in the separation and purification of the lithium.
+The Production Plant has a lithium processing design that includes DMS technology which does not utilize hazardous chemicals in the separation and purification of the lithium.
 The Company will apply a customized algorithm developed to contemplate the specificities of the mineralogy in each of the Company's mines to digitally control the dense media levels in the Production Plant.

-In addition, the Production Plant will be 100% powered by clean energy and it will use water efficiently, while preserving land ecosystems when production scales.
+In addition, the Production Plant will be 100% powered by clean energy and it will use water efficiently, while preserving land ecosystems.
 As a result of state-of-the-art recirculation and tailings management circuits:

-- the tailings will be dry stacked (and therefore will not create a tailings dam).
-Because the DMS technology of the Production Plant does not utilize hazardous chemicals, the dry-stacked tailings materials could also be entirely recyclable as feed for ancillary industries, such as ceramics - the water utilized in the production process is 100% recirculated into the plant.
-Approximately 10% of the water is either lost or evaporates, with 90% of water consumed in the production process reutilized back into the Production Plant, achieving a high level of water efficiency
+- the tailings will be dry stacked (and therefore will not create an earth-fill embankment tailings dam).
+Because the DMS technology of the Production Plant does not utilize hazardous chemicals, the dry-stacked tailings materials could also be entirely recyclable as feed for ancillary industries, such as ceramics; and - the water utilized in the production process is 100% recirculated to the Production Plant.
+Approximately 10% of the water is either lost or evaporates, with 90% of water consumed in the production process reutilized back into the Production Plant, achieving a high level of water efficiency.